Flipper-Community/flipper-community-wiki/flip-wiki/docs/gpio-overview.md

 Per the [Flipper official documentation](https://docs.flipper.net/gpio-and-modules), GPIO modules allow you to extend the Flipper Zero's capabilities with addon modules.

 ## Popular modules
+The below is NOT a complete list, and only lists a few of the popular avaliable modules for the Flipper Zero.

 ### CC1101
 !!! warning